peter279k/Scheduler/README.md

 ## Support

-If you have some problems during building the projects, you can feel free to send this e-mail:
+If you have some problems during building the projects, you can feel free to create issues or send the following e-mail address:
 __peter279k@gmail.com__.

 ## Report

-If you find some bugs or vulnerabilities, please feel free to send this e-mail:
+If you find some bugs or vulnerabilities, please feel free to send this e-mail address:
 __peter279k@gmail.com__.

 ## References

+We refer this [blog post](http://masnun.com/2015/05/24/using-laravel-queues-standalone-outside-laravel.html) and complete this project.